vulgo/prime-b460i-plus-hackintosh/README.md

 - For features listed as `in-scope` that are not working as expected, it may be beneficial for all to open an issue here
 - Where something is listed as `out-of-scope` more explicit information will surely be found in various places across the internet, or in the OpenCore documentation
 - [TextMate](https://macromates.com/) ([github.com/textmate/textmate](https://github.com/textmate/textmate)) is free software useful for editing `config.plist`
-- WiFi and Bluetooth work natively in macOS 14 with m.2 Broadcom BCM94360NG
+- WiFi and Bluetooth work natively in macOS 15 with m.2 Broadcom BCM94360NG
-- VirtualSMC plug-ins for this board have been moved into the `PlugIns` directory of `VirtualSMC.kext` and `config.plist` reflects that choice
+- The repo contains files that are invisible in Finder according to a hidden file visibility toggle (Command + Shift + .)
 - Using more than one display with Intel HD 630 has issues

 </details>